scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 val s: String = task.runSyncUnsafe()
 ```

-We need to be careful with `runSyncUnsafe` since it will block the current thread until the result has been evaluated.
+We need to be careful with `runSyncUnsafe` since it blocks the current thread until the result is evaluated.
 For a short, synchronous `Task` this may not be a problem, but we often deal with long-running, asynchronous tasks
 that wait for responses from a different thread or JVM without doing any useful work themselves.
-It can not only be wasteful but also lead to hanging the entire application.
+This can not only be wasteful, but also lead to hanging the entire application.
 We will look at it closer in the "Thread Management" lesson.

 ### Exercises